© Copyright. All Rights Reserved

 One of the great ironies about life in Siem Reap province is that, while more than two million tourists travel through Siem Reap town each year to experience Angkor Wat, very little of that economic influx makes its way into the nearby rural villages.
 Without some sort of technical and financial support, these rural communities cannot develop beyond a level of subsistence, and remain in a state of poverty where they struggle to merely survival.

-To address this issue, Trailblazer pursues three strategies within our Economic Development program: supporting work skills development, marketing villagers’ products to tourists, and local “Village Fund” micro-finance programs.
-Through these efforts, we provide technical and financial guidance for villagers who wish to start or expand a new small-scale business, or turn a craft into an income.
+To address this issue, Trailblazer supports our partner villages in managing their own local “Village Fund” micro-finance programs.
+Through this effort, we provide technical and financial guidance for villagers who wish to start or expand a new small-scale business, or turn a craft into an income.

 Strengthening and Expanding Our Village Funds

 One of the greatest challenges to economic development is access to capital, even small amounts of funding.
 To address this, Trailblazer helps rural communities establish a Village Fund, an innovative approach to microfinance that enables villagers to get the capital they need to start or grow a business.
 Loans are given to villagers to support such enterprises as buying livestock, or fertilizers for their crops, securing medical care, starting a small business, or purchasing a motorbike or bicycle so they can have better access to work and school.